decentralized-identity/trust-establishment/spec/spec.md

 The third component of the JWT, the signature in JWS form is not shown.
 You can imagine it being a "third" component of the JWT above.
 :::

+## Publication & Discovery

+The publication of the JSON-based documents defined in this specification is a common activity users of the specification will need to engage in for their expressions of trust and sentiment to be discovered and digested by other parties.
+There are a number of ways to do this, but they should account for the following core abilities:

+1. Enable Trust Establishment documents to be located via crawling a known set of DIDs (via Service Endpoints) or some other common routing mechanisms.
+2. Enable querying for all or some subset of Trust Establishment documents from a target entity via common DID-based data query/interaction protocols.

 ## Appendix